Glossary

 Hardiness – The ability of a plant to withstand cold temperatures.

-Leather Bud – Buds at the base of a cane, often underground, which have the capacity to grow into a primocane.
+Leather Bud – Buds at the base of a cane, often underground, which can grow into a primocane.

 Node – The point of attachment of buds or laterals to the main cane.